 Step 12: Start Managing Your Register

 One of the main things you will do with your register each day is record opening and closing cash counts.
-To do this, simply enter your Shopify checkout screen, click the “More” option in the lower right hand corner, and you will come to a menu screen where you can select “register.”
+To do this, simply enter your Shopify checkout screen, click the “More” option in the lower right-hand corner, and you will come to a menu screen where you can select “register.”

 Select the register button and you will see the Payment Tracking menu with your register(s) listed beneath.
 Select the register you want to open and select “Start Tracking Session.”
-Then, fill in the amount of cash you have at the beginning of the day and begin tracking, recording any added or removed cash throughout the day.
+Then, fill in the amount of cash you have at the beginning of the day and begin tracking and recording any added or removed cash throughout the day.

 Then, when the day is done and it’s time to close out, simply return to your open tracking session, click “end tracking session,” and enter your end-of-day cash totals.